 The shift-share equation 3 above makes it clear that shifts in the income share of groups are an important determination of the evolution of saving over time.
-The top panel of Chart 4 shows that the share of income going to the top 10% of the within-birth cohort income distribution has increased substantially since the early 1980s.
-In aggregate, the share of income earned by the top 10% has risen between 10 and 15 percentage points.12
+The left panel of Figure 5 shows that the share of income going to the top 10% of the within-birth cohort income distribution has increased substantially since the early 1980s.
+In aggregate, the share of income earned by the top 10% has risen between 10 and 15 percentage points.11